Stock Condition Surveys

 What should I expect on the day of the survey?

-We’ll write to you to give an approximate date of when your survey will be carried out.
-Savills will visit you when they are in the area.
+We’ll contact you to let you know when your survey will be carried out.
+Your local stock condition surveyor will visit you at the agreed time.

 If we can’t get in, and you don’t arrange another appointment, then it might mean that your home gets missed from our planned maintenance programme.